clux/kubecon2020/source/slides.md

 - [specialized informers](https://github.com/kubernetes/client-go/blob/master/informers/apps/v1/statefulset.go#L58-L78)
 - more than 100K lines of code  <!-- .element: class="fragment" -->

+<small class="fragment">Bryan Liles: <a href="https://youtu.be/Rbe0eNXqCoA?t=566">client-go is not for mortals</a></small>

 notes:
 - much code
 - client api, also informers for every object, client setup per group
 - NEXT: as a result; client-go > 100K LOC (without vendoring)
 - and i'm not at all passing judgement at this. this is great. the fact that everything looks the same in here, is what enables `kubectl` to provide such a consistent interface, even if the language makes it hard for you to do so.
+- still, definitely not outside the scope of criticism; letting someone else do it and point you to a kubecon keynote from barcelona
-- moving on to documented concepts
+- in the mean time; moving on to documented api concepts

 ---
 ### kubernetes.io: api endpoints